A 'special day' for the fans - Shearer

 Alan Shearer says the Saudi Arabian-backed £305m takeover of Newcastle is a "special day" for the club's long-suffering supporters.

-The Magpies have struggled to challenge near the top of the Premier League since 2004, apart a fifth-place finish in 2011-12.
+The Magpies have struggled to challenge near the top of the Premier League since 2004, apart from a fifth-place finish in 2011-12.

 The takeover ends Mike Ashley's 14-year spell as Newcastle owner in which time they have twice been relegated.